ChitambarLab/Development-Guide/README.md

 When a feature is complete, it's code must be merged with the integration branch.

 1. Pull the integration branch into your feature branch: `git pull --rebase origin integration`
-2. Test your changes to make sure you don't break integration.
+    * Test your changes to make sure nothing is broken from integration.
+    * Commit any changes from integration to your feature branch: `git push -u origin new-feature-name`
-3. Checkout integration branch: `git checkout integration`
+2. Checkout integration branch: `git checkout integration`
-4. Merge feature branch with integration branch: `git merge new-branch-name`
+3. Merge feature branch with integration branch: `git merge new-feature-name`
-5. Push merged commits to head of integration: `git push -u origin integration`
+4. Push merged commits to head of integration: `git push -u origin integration`

 ## Testing Code